 - Mayo - Perfect on its own, or mix it with other condiments.

-- Hot Sauce – This is my favorite condiment for my fried eggs sandwiches, sometimes mixed with mayo other times dabbed on alone.
+- Hot Sauce - This is my favorite condiment for my fried eggs sandwiches.
+Sometimes I'll mix the hot sauces with mayo other times I'll use different sauces dabbed on alone.

 - Chipotle Mayo - Creamy and smoky!
 This really adds a gourmet flair to a simple egg sandwich.